Mik-the-koder/clios/README.md

 # clios
-a crappy "os" like thing written in c++ , for DOS
+A crappy "os" like thing written in c++ , for DOS

+Had bugs that won't ever be fixed.
+Submit a pull request if you want it to be fixed.

+pls don't roast me for diz